 What is HTLV-1?

 Human T-Lymphotropic Virus Type 1 (HTLV-1) is a retrovirus that infects human white blood cells.
-It can cause disease of the nervous system or leukemia.
+It can cause diseases of the nervous system or a type of leukemia.

 Is this a new disease?